Girl, 10, among several hurt in 3-car crash in Clayton

 One of those cars also hit a grey Chevy Traverse going westbound, sending it into an embankment and onto the lawn of the McLaurin Funeral Home.

-The woman in the Hyundai and her 10-year-old daughter were taken to the hospital for treatment of injuries that police said appear to be non-life-threatening.
+The woman in the Hyundai and her 10-year-old daughter, both of Smithfield, were taken to the hospital for treatment of minor injuries.

 It took nearly an hour for the Clayton Fire Department to cut the driver of the Camry out of his car.

+Police said the Camry driver, a Raleigh man, was treated for apparent minor injuries.

-The driver of the Traverse was also taken to the ER for treatment.
+The driver of the Traverse, a man from Clayton, was also taken to the ER for treatment.
+He was treated at Johnston Health Clayton and was later released.

 One lane in each direction of US 70 had to be blocked for more than an hour.